ElTinmar/VisualStimGL/README.md

 # TODO

-The behavior of sqrt for negative numbers is unspecified.
+- The behavior of sqrt for negative numbers is unspecified.
 Some implementation may use abs.
 Make sure you define the intended behavior in your shader

+- send (window size / time / mouse) as uniforms to the fragment shader